SquareGPS/navixy-api/docs/backend-api/resources/billing/tariff/index.md

 ---
 title: Tariff
-description: API call to get the list of device's tariffs available to user.
+description: Tariff object description and API call to get the list of device's tariffs available to user.
 ---

 # Tariff

 API path: `/tariff`.

-API call to get device's tariffs available to user.
+Tariff object description and API call to get the list of device's tariffs available to user.

 ## Tariff object